About LA

 Check out the District Maps

-88 CITIES
+88

-The other nearly 9.3 million residents live in 88 cities CITIES within the County, located throughout 4,084 square miles.
+The other nearly 9.3 million residents live in 88 cities within the County, located throughout 4,084 square miles.

 That’s larger than the states of Delaware and Rhode Island combined.